mohit2708/python/Interview_question.md

 r.
 Print this Pattern (* * * ***)
 s.
 Write a custom insert() function for list eg. def custom_insert (list, index, item).
 t.
 Explain the join method.
-w.
-Packing, unpacking in tuple?
 x.
 What is reduce and filter?
 Examples
 y.
 What is common between dictionary and set?
 z.
 Sort in dictionary with key aa.
 How do you add two dictionaries? bb.
 Can we pass list or tuple as a key in dictionary? cc.
-Unique dictionary from list. dd.
-What is a decorator? ee.
-What is property decorator? ff.
-What is a generator? gg.
+Unique dictionary from list. ee.
+What is property decorator? gg.
 Iterator and iterable difference. hh.
 Difference between generator and iterator in python. ii.
 What is lazy evaluation in python?